Is Beekeeping For You?

 Pilgrimage to Florida

 In January and February, beekeepers come to Florida from all over the Eastern United States bringing their European stock honey bees with them so they can be in on one of the coveted nectar flows in the country.
 Late February, while northern climates are still icy, it is then that the oranges begin to bloom in Central Florida, and the bees buzz to the blooms in droves to gather the nectar.
 This is also the time of year when bees start getting antsy and swarm from their hives to find a new home.
-Because of this, there is quite a large feral or wild population of European honey bee escapees here and the African strains are less prevalent than other areas.
+Because of this, there is quite a large feral or wild population of European honey bee escapees here and the African strains are less prevalent than in other areas.

 Divide and conquer